 When it comes to getting our sunglasses out there, we are proud to be stocked in some stores across the world.
-The teams behind these independent stockists are nothing short of miraculous, setting out to promote positive fashion, sourcing vegan, ethical and sustainable brands of all shapes and sizes and championing them to their customer.
-Here at Pala we value them as partners and reckon they deserve some hard earned praise, especially as they adapt to this decidedly uncertain time.
+The teams behind these independent stockists are nothing short of miraculous, setting out to promote positive fashion, sourcing vegan, ethical and sustainable brands of all shapes and sizes and championing them to their customers.
+Here at Pala we value them as partners and reckon they deserve some hard-earned praise, especially as they adapt to this decidedly uncertain time.

-The next in our series of interviews takes a behind the scenes look at one of our most talked about online retailers, Immaculate Vegan.
-Since day one they have valued a high quality shopping and customer service experience, knowing that shopping vegan, sustainable or ethical brands shouldn’t be a challenge.
-Their mission is to help push forwards the shift to us all shopping smart and shopping kind.
+The next in our series of interviews takes a behind the scenes look at one of our most talked-about online retailers, Immaculate Vegan.
+Since day one they have valued a high-quality shopping and customer service experience, knowing that shopping for vegan, sustainable or ethical brands shouldn’t be a challenge.
+Its mission is to help push forwards the shift to us all shopping smart and shopping kind.
 For the many, not the few.
 We chatted to founder Annick Ireland to find out a bit more about why she started the online store, how they are coping in a period of change, and what’s up next as we look ahead to the future of fashion.

-I became vegetarian after adopting a greyhound from the Retired Greyhound Trust, and making the link between the pets we love and all animals; and then soon after that the penny finally dropped and I became vegan.
-But I initially found it hard to find really high quality and on trend vegan products, particularly vegan bags, shoes and accessories.
-After a LOT of time on Instagram I finally found several gorgeous brands, but what struck me was that as a committed vegan it was still sometimes hard to find what I was looking for – and in all likelihood the average ‘conscious consumer’ who’s just looking to make some better choices wouldn’t find them.
+I became vegetarian after adopting a greyhound from the Retired Greyhound Trust, and making the link between the pets we love and all animals; then soon after that the penny finally dropped and I became vegan.
+But I initially found it hard to find really high quality and on-trend vegan products, particularly vegan bags, shoes and accessories.
+After a LOT of time on Instagram I finally found several gorgeous brands, but what struck me was that as a committed vegan it was still sometimes hard to find what I was looking for – and in all likelihood, the average ‘conscious consumer who’s just looking to make some better choices wouldn’t find them.

-Real, impactful change will only come from persuading the many, not the few, to choose more ethically and sustainably.
-And I firmly believe that to achieve change on a large scale, the alternative needs to look more beautiful, more sexy, and more aspirational than the status quo.
+The real, impactful change will only come from persuading the many, not the few, to choose more ethically and sustainably.
+And I firmly believe that to achieve change on a large scale, the alternative needs to look more beautiful, sexier, and more aspirational than the status quo.
 And it needs to be presented without judgement.

-We are 100% vegan and cruelty free, and so compassion and respect for our environment, animals and human beings is key to what we’re about.
+We are 100% vegan and cruelty-free, so compassion and respect for our environment, animals and human beings is key to what we’re about.

 Sustainability is also really important to us, and we set high standards.
 Every product we sell has to not only be beautifully designed and well made, but we want the materials or ingredients to be some of the best available.
 And we choose brands who are either using or genuinely working towards the most sustainable supply chains, ways of working and product packaging.
 Sustainability is about so many things – materials, production processes, labour practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands who strive for the best.